jimmymills/k8s-diagram-previewer/README.md

 templated and placed into `/tmp/helm_preview_yaml/chart.yaml` before the script runs.

 You can also pass in a context from kubeconfig with the `--cluster-context` flag to pull in all supported resources from the target context prior to diagram generation.
+The resources found at the context will be copied into the target folder prior to chart generation.

 Run `k8s-diagram --help` to see other available options.